rust-lang/blog.rust-lang.org/posts/2024-08-26-webassembly-targets-change-in-default-target-features.md

 mismatches.

-The `extern "Rust"` ABI, however, is entirely within the control of the Rust compiler and can change from version to version.
-Just because it happens to work like `extern "C"` today doesn't mean it will continue to do so in the future.
-A great example of this is that when the `multi-value` feature is enabled the `extern "Rust"` ABI could be redefined to use the multiple-return-values that WebAssembly would then support.
+The `extern "Rust"` ABI, however, is entirely within the control of the Rust compiler and can change from version to version (there are no stability guarantees across compiler versions and this is applicable to all platforms, not just WebAssembly).
+Just because `extern "Rust"` happens to work like `extern "C"` in WebAssembly today doesn't mean it will continue to do so in the future.
+A great example of this is that when the `multivalue` feature is enabled the `extern "Rust"` ABI could be redefined to use the multiple-return-values that WebAssembly would then support.
 This would enable much more efficient returns of values larger than 64-bits.
 Implementing this would require support in LLVM though which is not currently present.

 ## Enabling Future Proposals to WebAssembly